The Truth About Fed is Best

-I visited the Fed is Best website a few days ago and I was shocked at the information peddled to Mothers.
+I visited the Fed is Best website a few days ago.
+I was shocked at the information being peddled to Mothers.
 I would go as far as to refer to it as fear mongering.
-After reading through, I thought this website has to be funded by formula companies.
+After reading through this website, I thought that it has to be funded by formula companies.
 Why?
-Fed is best stories use fear to encourage Mothers to use formula or risk infant death.
+Fed is best uses one of a kind tales to scare Mothers to use formula or risk infant death.
 The articles/personal stories on their blog are aimed at driving fear into breastfeeding Moms.

-For comparison, if you were going to start taking the train to work, or already taking the train but unsure if you were doing it correctly, you might look for help.
-You stumble upon a website that says it has information about the many different ways to take the train, but you quickly find story after story about people who’s baby died on trains with titles like “If I had just taken the bus instead of the train my baby would be alive today.”
+For comparison, if you were going to start taking the train with your baby, or already taking the train but needed help, you might turn to the internet.
+You stumble upon a website that says it has information about the many different ways to take the train and think, great!
+However, when you visit the site you quickly story after story about babies who died on trains.
+Stories with titles like “If I had just taken the bus instead of the train my baby would be alive today.”
 You’d be terrified to get on a train, right?

 Shocked by the story titles and overall message I received (breastfeeding kills babies) I looked for a sponsor.
 Why?
 Because this would be an excellent way for a formula company to deter Moms from breastfeeding.
 None listed.
 In addition, the fed is best organization reports that they are committed to education and not sponsored.
 Where is the education?
 The tid-bit of information provided is overshadowed by breastfeeding horror stories.
 On the site I found a slue of terrifying tales about how breastfeeding Moms literally starved their babies to death.
 Worse yet, these Mothers blame breastfeeding for their infant deaths.
 Not lack of education, not medical conditions, not lack of common sense and knowledge of the signs of malnutrition and dehydration.
 Breastfeeding.
 If I had just given my baby formula, he’d be alive!
 Yes, I’m not joking.